-The Code Generation from a Decision Model topic introduces a productivity tool within Enterprise Architect that allows implementation (programming) code to be automatically generated directly from the model.
+Decision Model within Enterprise Architect that allows implementation (programming) code to be automatically generated directly from the model.
 The facility is key to the successful implementation of the rules in a runtime engine, as there is no need for programmers or technical staff to interpret the models or attend meetings with business users - the code is generated directly from the models.
 This facility will remove problems associated with the misinterpretation of business intent, that have plagued the industry.
 The workflow is straightforward - specify the decisions, define the expressions, validate the expressions and generate the code.